* FREE SHIPPING ON ORDERS $20 OR MORE! *

 When winter hits and our grass has died, we plant rye grass.
 We plant seed and it is usually warm enough for it to germinate.

 Here is what we have planted: hairy vetch, winter wheat and crimson clover.

 Generally, these are planted in the summer or fall and allowed to overwinter.

-Keep in mind that they do need water.
+Keep in mind that they do need water during the winter months.

 And around the beginning of January, for us, it will be time to start our transplants.
 Of course, we have a nice warm greenhouse for them.
 If we did not have the greenhouse, we would have to wait.

-And you can get all these wonderful seeds from David's Garden Seeds®.
+And you can get all of these wonderful seeds from David's Garden Seeds®.

 All of the variety information on the David's Garden Seeds® website, including the days to